Policy on the General Academic Environment

 Additional and/or alternative remedial steps may be imposed.

 Often the first three measures are made in cases where it is apparent that the student did not fully understand his or her obligations or if the offense is considered not severe enough to warrant a hearing with the Academic Misconduct Panel.
-If the student does agree to the settlement, a written record describing the offense and the settlement is signed by the Dean of Students, the faculty member and the student, and is filed in the Dean of Students’ office.
-As a follow up to the settlement, the student will meet with the Dean of Students to review the GSD’s policies.
+If any of steps one through three are decided upon, a written record describing the offense and subsequent course of action is signed by the dean of students, the faculty member, and the student, and is retained by the dean of students.
+As a follow up to the decision, the student will meet with the dean of students to review the GSD’s policies.
 The student is then informed that, if another case of misconduct occurs, the subsequent case will move directly to the Academic Misconduct Panel.
-At any point in pursuing the foregoing steps, the Dean of Students may consult with the Chair of the Academic Misconduct Panel.
+At any point in pursuing the foregoing steps, the dean of students may consult with the Chair of the Academic Misconduct Panel.

 A case will go to the Academic Misconduct Panel if: